xiaotan437/pTSAfall2019/README.md

 Participation: piazza, engagement during lectures, labs, and office hours

 ### Piazza
-We will usePiazzafor announcements, and discussions about the course.
+We will use Piazza for announcements, and discussions about the course.
 Interactions on Piazza, particularly good answers to other students' questions, will count toward the participation grade.

 ### Projects
 Work in groups of 2-3 students.* Topics are flexible, including applying know algorithms to an interesting dataset, reviewing and implementing a state of the art solution, to improving an existing algorithm.
 Project proposals due in week 4. *Check with CS if you are considering working individually or in a larger group.